 Brahmaputra River Rafting Expedition

 An exciting journey down one of the world’s greatest rivers takes you through remote hillsides dotted with tribal settlements.
+A 7-day self-contained run from Tuting to Pasighat (180 kms approx.) through one of the most inaccessible regions in the world makes this one of the most premier expeditions offered.
 It is an option only for the true adventurer.

 Reviews 0 Reviews0/5